 People Don't Understand Psychological Processes as Much as Biological Processes

 If you see a violent video game player assault another person, it is difficult to know the direct cause of the assault.
 Was it playing violent video games for hours on end, or was it something else?
-The psychological process are not as intuitive as biological processes to most people.
+Psychological processes are not as intuitive as biological processes to most people.
 People are probably more accepting of the idea that smoking causes lung cancer, for example, because it is much easier to grasp the idea that smoke going into the lungs damages cells and starts tumor growth.

 These processes combine to create an atmosphere in which people come to conclude that violent media are not harmful, even though hundreds of studies conducted over several decades have shown that violent media are in fact harmful, and the overwhelming majority of social scientists working in the area now accept that media violence poses a danger to society.Most of us don’t like to admit that the things we enjoy doing might also be bad for us, whether that be playing violent video games or eating chocolate.
 One key difference between eating mass quantities of high sugar foods and playing violent video games is that in the first case, you are the only person who is harmed by the action, whereas in the second, there is potential to harm others.